Sheynea/pdsnd_github/README.md

 Explore US Bikeshare Data

 ## Description
 This project is designed to explore and analyze bikeshare data from three major cities in the United States: Chicago, New York City, and Washington DC.
 The project includes a Python script that loads data from CSV files, performs various statistical analyses, and provides insights into bikeshare usage patterns.
+The goal is to understand user behavior, popular times, and common routes to help city planners and stakeholders make informed decisions.

 ## Files Used
 - `bikeshare.py`: Main script for analyzing bikeshare data.